cobwebos/docs/articles/azure-monitor/app/ilogger.md

     {
         var host = BuildWebHost(args);
         var logger = host.Services.GetRequiredService<ILogger<Program>>();
         logger.LogInformation("From Program.
-Running the host now.."); // This will be picked up up by AI host.Run();
+Running the host now.."); // This will be picked up by AI host.Run();
     }